Trends in electronic cigarette use in England.

 Around half of e-cigarette users and the majority of NRT users are ‘dual users’ (also smoke)

-Frequency of use among users is greater in ex-smokers
+Frequency of use is greatest in ex-smokers

-E-cigarette use among recent ex-smokers has declined from a peak in 2016
+E-cigarette use among recent ex-smokers has declined from a peak in 2016 but has grown recently

-E-cigarette use for quitting has declined from a peak in 2016
+E-cigarette use for quitting has declined from a peak in 2016 through to 2020 but has grown recently

 The smoking cessation rate, and the success rate in those who have tried to stop smoking, increased after 2011 before plateauing until a further increase in 2020